Lottery & Waitlist Information

 - Do not use the form above for lab switch requests.
 It is only for course registerations.

 - Please do not resubmit requests.
 Names will be removed if they are not eligible for any courses this year or because the student has been offered the seat they requested.

 - To stay on the waiting list for a class, you MUST attend class and lab during the first week and sign your name on the waiting list attendance sheet.
 If there is more than a single section of lecture or lab for the class, you only need to attend one of the lecture sections and one of the lab sections during the first week to stay on the waiting list for any section of the class.

 - Course rosters will be finalized by the Wednesday of Week 2 (one full week into the semester).

 - Switching Sections

 For CS21, CS31, and CS35, if there is a waitlist:

-We do not track the switching of lab sections.
-If you are interested in switching your lab section, please do the following:
+If you are interested in switching your lab or lecture section, please do the following:

 - Find a student in the section you are looking to switch into.
 You can use Piazza or Slack if your class is using it, or add your name to these swap sheets and check back later to see if another student can swap with you:

 - Once you find a student who is willing to switch, send Lauri (lauri at cs.swarthmore.edu) an email with the following information (Cc the swapping student):